-I am proud to serve as President of the NorCal Cities Self Insurance Fund (NCC) and present their Annual Report for FY 23/24.
-In this 44th year of operation the risks that challenge our member cities continue to evolve and show no signs of letting up, from wildfires to cyber-attacks to record snow and flooding.
-Given these challenges, I am confident NCC will continue to serve members by making adjustments and decisions that allow us to respond and prepare for present and future risks.
+I am proud to serve as President of the NorCal Cities Self Insurance Fund (NCC) and present their Annual Report for FY 24/25.
+In this 45th year of operation the risks that challenge our member cities continue to evolve and show no signs of letting up, from wildfires to cyber-attacks to record snow and flooding.
+I am confident NCC will continue to serve members by evolving as well to provide the coverage and services that allow us to respond and prepare for present and future risks.